Jack Conroy

-John Wesley Conroy (December 5, 1899 - February 28, 1990) was a leftist American writer, also known as a Worker-Writer, best known for his contributions to “proletarian literature,” fiction and nonfiction about the life of American workers during the early decades of the 20th century.
+John Wesley Conroy (December 5, 1899 – February 28, 1990) was a leftist American writer, also known as a worker-writer.
+He was best known for his contributions to proletarian literature: fiction and nonfiction about the life of American workers during the early decades of the 20th century.

 Background

 "Jack" Conroy was born John Wesley Conroy to Irish immigrants on December 5, 1899, in the coal mining camp of Monkey Nest near Moberly, Missouri.
 Elements of his childhood experiences growing up in a mining camp can be seen in his Depression-era novels, The Disinherited and A World to Win.

 Career

 Though he did not complete a formal education, Conroy worked at various jobs including: railroad shop apprentice (and eventual foreman), recording secretary for the Brotherhood of Railway Carmen of America union office, an auto factory worker, and construction.
 While he worked, he wrote, and it is said that in 1934, during a heat wave, Conroy moved his kitchen table outdoors beneath a shade tree where he created his second novel, A World to Win.

 From 1931 to 1941 Conroy edited successively the magazines Rebel Poet, The Anvil, and The New Anvil.
 He included works by Erskine Caldwell, Langston Hughes, and William Carlos Williams, among others.
 Conroy later edited, with Curt Johnson, a collection of these pieces, Writers in Revolt: The Anvil Anthology (1973).
 He also contributed to the New Masses magazine as writer and contributing editor; often, his work was reviewed in that magazine, too.

 In 1938 Conroy came to Chicago, on Algren's suggestions, to work on the Illinois Writers' Project.
 Along with recording folktales and industrial folklore, Conroy was assigned to the black history portion of the IWP, and collaborated with Arna Bontemps, producing the pioneering black studies works They Seek A City (1945) and Anyplace But Here (1965), both about African-American migration from the South to the North.
 Conroy and Bontemps also collaborated on several successful juvenile books based on folktales, including The Fast Sooner Hound (1942) and Slappy Hooper, The Wonderful Sign Painter (1946).

 In 1965, Conroy moved from Chicago back to Moberly, Missouri, where he lived until his death.
 He continued to write into his 80s, publishing The Weed King and Other Stories in 1985.
 Over the course of his career, Conroy was also a teacher and lecturer, and a mentor to younger radical writers.
 Known as "the Sage of Moberly", Conroy also wrote under the pseudonyms of Tim Brennan and John Norcross.

 Conroy died February 28, 1990, in Moberly, Missouri, and was buried in Sugar Creek Cemetery.